iamfuzz/workshop-sample/content/40_instrumentation/_index.md

 +++
-title = "Security Testing Module" chapter = true weight = 40
+title = "Observability with New Relic" chapter = true weight = 40
 +++

-# Security Testing Module
+# Observability with New Relic

 {{% children showhidden="false" %}}